underscoreio/essential-slick/src/pages/selecting.md

 This chapter covers *selecting* data using Slick's rich type-safe Scala reflection of SQL.
 [Chapter 3](#Modifying) covers *modifying* data by inserting, updating, and deleting records.

 Select queries are our main means of retrieving data.
 In this chapter we'll limit ourselves to simple select queries that operate on a single table.
-In [Chapter 5](#joins) we'll look at more complex queries involving joins, aggregates, and grouping clauses
+In [Chapter 5](#joins) we'll look at more complex queries involving joins, aggregates, and grouping clauses.

 ## Select All The Rows!